County of Toulouse: Toulouse under the sons of Charlemagne

-Eventually Louis the Pious died in 840.
-Lothar, the eldest son, claimed the whole empire and a general war broke out.
-First allied with his nephew Pippin II, Louis the German soon allied with his half-brother Charles the Bald and they jointly defeated Lothar.
-Then in August 843, they signed the Treaty of Verdun, and the empire was partitioned into three kingdoms: Charles the Bald was given the western part (West Francia, soon to be called France), Louis the German was given the eastern part (East Francia, soon to become the Kingdom of Germany, later one of the constituent kingdoms of the Holy Roman Empire), and Lothar was given the central part (Middle Francia, soon to be conquered and divided by his two brothers).
+In 823, Charles the Bald was born from the second wife of Louis the Pious which caused a succession crisis among the ruling circle, this eventually led to the decentralization of the Frankish empire.
+War broke out among the sons of Louis the Pious when the latter died in 840.
+Louis the German allied with his half-brother Charles the Bald and they jointly defeated Lothar.
+The empire would split under the Treaty of Verdun in 843.
+Charles the Bald moved south to defeat Pippin II (son of Pippin I who was son of Louis) and add Aquitaine to his territory.
+He conquered Gothia from its rebellious count, who had taken advantage of the Carolingian feud, and had him executed.

-Following the Treaty of Verdun, Charles the Bald moved south to defeat Pippin II and add Aquitaine to his territory.
-He first conquered Gothia from its rebellious count, who had taken advantage of the Carolingian feud, and had him executed.
 In 844, he moved west and besieged Toulouse, the capital of King Pippin II of Aquitaine.
 However, he had to withdraw without being able to capture the city.
 That same year, the Vikings entered the mouth of the Garonne River, took Bordeaux, and sailed up as far as Toulouse, plundering and killing all along the Garonne River valley.
 They moved back when they reached Toulouse, without attacking the city.
-It is still a matter of debate among historians whether they were called by Pippin II in his fight against Charles the Bald (as Charles' propaganda later claimed), helped defeat Charles the Bald, and left with due payment from Pippin II of Aquitaine, or whether they just took advantage of the war to invade unchecked but moved back at the sight of the strong garrison of Toulouse who had just resisted successfully Charles the Bald.
+It is still a matter of debate among historians whether they were called by Pippin II in his fight against Charles the Bald (as Charles' propaganda later claimed), helped defeat Charles the Bald, and left with due payment from Pippin II of Aquitaine, or whether they just took advantage of the war to invade unchecked, but moved back at the sight of the strong garrison of Toulouse who had just resisted successfully Charles the Bald.In 845, following these events, Charles the Bald signed a treaty recognizing Pippin II as king of Aquitaine in exchange for him relinquishing the northern part of Aquitaine (the county of Poitiers) to Charles the Bald.
+However, the Aquitanians grew very unhappy with their king Pippin II, perhaps for his friendliness towards the Vikings who inflicted terrible damage on the population, and so in 848 they called Charles the Bald to topple Pippin II.